hyperledger/bevel/platforms/hyperledger-indy/configuration/roles/create/helm_component/domain_genesis/README.md

  - domain-genesis.tpl

 ## Templates:
- - domain_genesis.tpl - A template for creation Kubernetes ConfigMap to store domain genesis for a cluster.
+ - domain_genesis.tpl: A template for creation Kubernetes ConfigMap to store domain genesis for a cluster.

 ## Vars:
  - domain_genesis: domain_genesis.tpl